pjaselin/Studio_LAMMPS/README.md

   - R Shiny Server for hosting the app: https://www.rstudio.com/products/shiny/shiny-server/

 ## Software Design
+While the vast majority of the code required for this application (save a few helper functions) can reside in a single file, there are four layers present in this code: the LAMMPS engine at the backend, the Python wrapper interfacing with LAMMPS, R running the Python wrapper via the Reticulate package, and Shiny providing the graphical interface.

 At the onset of this project there were certain objectives There are a number of peculiarities with this application